DimitriChrysafis/TreeMaker/README.md

-## Put your project in someplace safe and warm
+## How to install (after you put your project in someplace safe and warm)
 ### For Windows

 ```bash